mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/connectivity.md

  denoted as \{a: b\} decodes to a dictionary with the key a and value b.

 {:id="Web.PatchFile" class="method"} <i/> PatchFile(*path*{:.text})
-: Performs an HTTP POST request using the Url property and data from the specified file.
+: Performs an HTTP PATCH request using the Url property and data from the specified file.

    If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
 The ResponseFileName property can be